Germany’s 9-euro ticket did not take (enough) cars off the road

-Germany’s much-lauded 9 euro ticket, which enables people to make unlimited use of public transport, has mostly resulted in additional journeys.
-It has not, as was hoped, resulted in people leaving their car at home, preliminary findings show.
+Germany’s much-lauded 9-euro ticket, which enables people to make unlimited use of regional public transport, has mostly resulted in additional journeys.
+Introduced due to rising costs of energy and living, preliminary findings show that it has not resulted in people leaving their car at home, as was hoped as an additional benefit.

 Since the introduction of the 9 euro ticket in June, attention has been mostly focussed on ticket sales and passenger numbers.
 And by those metrics, the ticket certainly got off to a flying start.
 And while data did show a major increase in the number travellers on regional railway lines, preliminary research also shows that people have not shifted to rail from the road.
 It means that the 9 euro ticket might not have the desired climate impact.

 A full evaluation of all the relevant data has yet to be concluded but the preliminary findings are in line with previous studies on the modal shift, rail expert Christian Böttger at the Berlin University of Applied Sciences (HTW) was quoted as saying by German press agency DPA.
 “Based on previous studies, only a slight shift from the road to public transport of at best two to three percent can be seen.”

 A recent survey by German transport association VDV in the area around Munich seems to confirm that picture, as only three percent participants said they had left their car favour of public transport.
 While there was no major shift to rail, metro, tram or bus in Munich, there was, however, a “dampening effect” on traffic in the city.
 In June, traffic fell by around 3 percent, according to traffic data specialist TomTom.
 Indeed, this was the case in several major German cities after the introduction of the 9 euro ticket, DPA reports.